 Umbilical cord blood transplant.
 Stem cells are taken from an umbilical cord immediately after delivery of an infant.
 These stem cells reproduce into mature, functioning blood cells quicker and more effectively than do stem cells taken from the bone marrow of another child or adult.
 The stem cells are tested, typed, counted, and frozen until they are needed for a transplant.

 The group of specialists involved in the care of children who are undergoing a transplant procedure is often referred to as the transplant team.
-Each individual works together to provide the best chance for a successful transplant.
+Each individual works together to give the best chance for a successful transplant.
 The bone marrow transplant team consists of:

-Doctors.
-Doctors who specialize in oncology, hematology, immunology, and bone marrow transplantation
+Healthcare providers.
+Healthcare providers who specialize in oncology, hematology, immunology, and bone marrow transplantation

 Social workers.
-Professionals who will provide support to your family and help your family deal with many issues that may arise, including lodging and transportation, finances, and legal issues.
+Professionals who will give support to your family and help your family deal with many issues that may arise, including lodging and transportation, finances, and legal issues.
 They can also help coordinate alternative means for school, so that your child does not get behind.

 Dietitians.
 Professionals who will help your child meet his or her nutritional needs before and after the transplant.
 They will work closely with you and your family.